UrsinaB/ExchangePlatformV0/README.md

 # 6 REFLECTION

 Following the rubric of the project's documentation was made easier by having prior experience in website design.
 Our first few deliverables as a team, such as building a business case, requirements list, and so on, received great feedback.
 The second stage of the project, creating a usable website structure, proved to be more difficult.
-First, we had to learn how to program in Java, then we had to learn how to use Github Codespaces, set up version control with a Git repository, and learn how to structure a software architecture into the Spring Boot format.
+First, we had to re-learn how to program in Java, then we had to learn how touse Github Codespaces, set up version control within a Git repository, and learn how to work with Spring Boot.

 We are proud of the work that we have done but, if given more time, we would add additional features, such as the creation of session tokens that can be stored long-term in the database and allowing users to delete and modify items, comments, and transactions by ID.